My Bad, Big Mama! Cardi Apologizes To Latto After She Catches A Savage Stray In Leaked Audio Threatening To 'Knock Out' Ice Spice

 Shortly after the phone call was leaked, the “Magnet” rapper took to X to iron out a few details, making sure fans understood she and Latto are on good terms.

-She also went to encourage Ice Spice’s manager, James Rosemond Jr., to release the full 11-minute phone call that she says includes Ice Spice being upset that she congratulated Sexyy Red for winning a BET Award.
+She also encouraged Ice Spice’s manager, James Rosemond Jr., to release the full 11-minute phone call that she says includes Ice Spice being upset that she congratulated Sexyy Red for winning a BET Award.
 James went on to deny that he recorded the call, but Cardi’s not buying it.

 She also denied that she recorded the audio herself, instead insisting that the echoes heard on the call are part of the acoustics in her bedroom.